effekseer/docs_tool/source/en/overview.md

 Fixed a bug that recording with high frequency is wrong

+Fixed a bug that caused a crash when much particles are spawn

 ### 1.52g（20/06/09）

 Fixed a bug that pngs with interlacing could not be displayed correctly